MaritessSamson/cse15l-lab-reports/lab-report-1.md

 marit@doofenshmirtz MINGW64 ~/lecture1 (main) $ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ```
+This output is an error.
+The `cd` command does not take direct files as an argument.
+We are able to access the `Hello.java` file from the working directory `~/lecture1`.

+---
+### `ls` command
-`ls` --- Using the command with no arguments:
+Using the command with no arguments:
 ```
 marit@doofenshmirtz MINGW64 ~/lecture1 (main) $ ls
 Hello.class Hello.java messages/ README